 While this is a very subjective question, there is a simple answer to this in reality.
 Essentially, it's the hourly cost x hourly rate.
-The harder part is going to be to understand and determine how much effort (or hourly cost) goes into developing each piece of functionality to develop your app.
+The harder part is going to be to understand and determine how much effort (or hourly cost) goes into developing each piece of functionality to build an app.

 It would be best to push up the budget of your project as high as it can go in your circumstances.
 Realistically speaking, if you've only got a few hundred dollars to spare, it would probably best to shelf your project for a while until you've saved enough spare cash to push this project forward.

-As a bare minimum, we'd estimate a simple app to cost a few thousand dollars, with more complex mobile apps running into tens of thousands.
+As a bare minimum, we'd estimate a simple mobile app to cost a few thousand dollars, with a more complex mobile app running into tens of thousands.